TownyAdvanced/TownyResources/README.md

 - Extraction is limited per day.
 - The extraction records of all players are reset at Towny New Day.
 ###### Limit Types
 - Broken Block Drops: A block will only drop an item if broken by a player who is still below their daily limit for that item.
-Also, for all materials except STONE, COBBLESTONE, and SOIL, the block itself will not break if the player has reached their daily limit.
+Also, on reaching the limit for all materials except STONE, COBBLESTONE, and SOIL, the block itself will not break.
 - Dead Mob Drops: A dead mob will only drop an item if killed by a player who is still below their daily limit for that item.
-- Sheared Sheep Drops: A sheared mob will only drop an item if sheared by a player who is still below their daily limit for that item.
+- Sheared Sheep Drops: A sheared sheep will only drop an item if sheared by a player who is still below their daily limit for wool.
-- Chicken Egg Drops: A chicken...
+- Chicken Egg Drops: A chicken will only lay an egg if it is within the owned town-plot of a player who is still below their daily limit for eggs.

 ###### Information
 - When a player hits their daily extraction limit for a particular category of material, they will see an information bar message.
 Example: